Skip to content

 Where is the Liston Promenade located?

-What can I do at the Liston Promenade?
+What can you do at the Liston Promenade?

-Yes, the Liston Promenade is an open public area and free to visit.
-You only pay for any food or drinks you purchase at the cafes.
+No, Liston Promenade is a public street and square with free access.
+You only pay for any food or drinks at the establishments located under its arches.

 Hotels coming soon